advancer2002/empirical_CPFE/README.md

-# empirical_CPFE
+# Project1 empirical_CPFE
-CPFE Final Project
+CPFE Final Project 1 by Jiacheng Liu, Shunran He, Shengdi Yao The main branch and other two branches have been established according to the requirements.